tijko/Mazes/README.md

 determined by the minimum weight in the frontier array.
 These steps are repeated until there are no more frontier edges.

+The solution path finder uses an **A star** search algorithm to find the optimal path to solve the maze.

 #### Usage:

 You start at the bottom left corner and use the arrow keys to move, finishing at the top right.

-Use `s` key to show the maze solution path.
+Use the `s` key to show the maze solution path.